jman11111/SEPhotoApp/SoftwareRequirements.md

 No references at this point in time, but will likely look up styling guide for UI.

 ### Overall Description:
+(The product Sweets is a web app meant to connect people and potential candies they may like, using a database and tagging system.
+The objective is to make an app that someone who has a craving for candy can use to state it in the most effective way.
+This app would very obviously boost candy sales of all kinds if successful, and would hopefully help the lesser known/smaller companies that produce candies get some business.)

 ### Product Perspective:
 This is a new self contained product born from my personal desire to find new candies when I occasionally